lukemshepherd/PCA-2/docs/bone_docs.md

 Plot voxels with optional PCA, and colours

 `user_color` (tuple): RGB color of the bone where 1 is maxium eg: red = (1,0,0)

+[www.colortools.net/color_mixer.html](https://www.colortools.net/color_mixer.html) is a good tool to work out what the best colour to use is.

 `PCA` (boolean): plots the PCAs of the voxel